Technical (Lunch) Meeting

 Meeting & Presentation 12:00 – 1:00 pm

-Payable by cash or check at the door, or online at our Payment Center (choose Meeting Fee-Non Member $15)
+Payable by cash or check at the door, or online at our Payment Center (choose Meeting Fee-Member $10 or Meeting Fee-Non Member $15)

 Topic: Improving Safety Results using Character Building: An Indirect Approach